JumaJuiceTime/CairnHack/adventures/conversions/the-incandescent-grottoes.md

 #### Monster 7

-- 4 HP,  9 STR, 9 DEX, disintegrating touch (d4)
+- 4 HP,  9 STR, 9 AGL, disintegrating touch (d4)
 - Green humanoid jelly surrounding a human skull with glowing yellow eyes.
 - Slumps against walls until intruders arrive.
 - If touch attack reduces STR to 0, only the victim’s skull and equipment survive the disintegration, the skull reanimating as a Dissolved One in d6 days unless destroyed.